anabatsh/TT_pro/README.md

 Method PROTES (PRobability Optimizer with TEnsor Sampling) for optimization of the multidimensional arrays and  discretized multivariable functions based on the tensor train (TT) format.

+---

+**Attention!** This is a repository for code development and testing.
+Please use the stable version of our optimizer from the [protes](https://github.com/anabatsh/PROTES) repository (it can be installed as `pip install protes`).

+---

 ## Installation